elixir-europe/rdmkit/pages/contribute/github_way.md

 When all the requests have been addressed, the editors will mark the conversation as “Resolved” and the proposed changes as “Approved”.
 This means your content is ready to be published on the main website.

+{: .tip }
-{% include callout.html type="tip" content="You can also edit your pull request any time if you change your mind about anything in your pull request and the request is not closed yet." %}
+> You can also edit your pull request any time if you change your mind about anything in your pull request and the request is not closed yet.